ssadedin/ximmer/docs/index.md

 ```

-## Configuring Ximmer
+## One Time Configuration

+Ximmer needs some global configuration to set some basic settings that are used
-Ximmer sets all the basic configuration parameters to sensible defaults all by
+by all Ximmer anlayses.
+The installer sets all the basic configuration parameters to
-itself.
-You may like to inspect these and check if they are optimal for your
+sensible defaults all by itself.
+You may like to inspect these and check if they are
-environment.
+optimal for your environment.
 To do this, open the file `eval/pipeline/config.groovy` in a text
 editor.

+If you just want to run everything on a single computer or server then the settings
+in this file should be sufficient.
+If you would like to configure Ximmer to run jobs
+on a cluster computing system, you can configure that by editing
+`eval/pipeline/bpipe.groovy`.

 See the [Configuration](config.md) documentation for more details.

 ## Running Ximmer

 See information about how to run an analysis using Ximmer in the [Running](running.md)
-section.
+section, and how to configure CNV simulation in [Simulations](simulations.md).